Graduate Student Travel Grant

 - A student working at either the master's or doctoral level in any field of Slavic, East European, or Eurasian Studies;

-- A student member of ASEEES at the time of application is encouraged but not required at this time due to the ongoing pandemic (membership is required for grant recipients)
+- A student member of ASEEES at the time of application is required;

-- Not a previous recipient of an ASEEES Davis Graduate Student Travel Grant.
+- Not a previous recipient of an ASEEES Graduate Student Travel Grant.

 - Complete the online grant application form, which includes the paper title, abstract, tentative budget, statement of need, curriculum vitae, and the e-mail address of the advisor or department chair who will submit the letter of reference;